mingtung/coaly-diamond/README.md

 Trying out framework, tools, and others

-## [WIP] Project: flask-vue-crud
+## Project: flask-vue-crud

-This is an exercise inspired by the blog post at [testdriven.io](https://testdriven.io/blog/developing-a-single-page-app-with-flask-and-vuejs/#vue-setup)
+This is an exercise about single page app using Flask and Vue.js inspired by the blog post at [testdriven.io](https://testdriven.io/blog/developing-a-single-page-app-with-flask-and-vuejs/#vue-setup).

 ### Server